Glct26/FlowLauncherThemes/Spotless/readme.md

 # Spotless Themes
-Dark and Light themes for Flow Launcher.
+Dark and Light themes for Flow Launcher (with clean versions).

 ## Previews